The workplace of today is a veritable jungle of mish-mash personalities - the most disruptive of which is the 'Alpha'

 How Alphas impact your organization

 Because of their no-nonsense attitude and goal-orientated behaviour, Alphas can help drive your organization forward.
-They make excellent sales professionals, investment managers and politicians, primary down to their charm when dealing with clients or the public.
+They make excellent sales professionals, investment managers and politicians, primarily down to their charm when dealing with clients or the public.

 However, this strong attitude can intimidate senior figures into thinking they’ve lost control.
 Unless Alphas are managed correctly, and not allowed to be given full and free reign, they can improve all facets of the business.